python/cpython/Doc/library/binascii.rst

    Return the hexadecimal representation of the binary *data*.
 Every byte of *data* is converted into the corresponding 2-digit hex representation.
-The resulting string is therefore twice as long as the length of *data*.
+The returned bytes object is therefore twice as long as the length of *data*.

 .. function:: a2b_hex(hexstr)